claceio/docs/content/about.md

 description: "Securely develop and deploy internal web applications"
 ---

-### What is Clace
+### What is Clace?
-Clace is an open-source project (Apache-2.0 Licensed) aimed at enabling a simple and secure approach to develop and deploy internal web applications.
+Clace is an open-source project (Apache-2.0 Licensed) aimed at enabling a simple and secure platform to develop and deploy internal web applications.
 Clace provides a web application server focused on securely running multiple applications on a single installation.
 Applications are full stack, with a backend which can talk to external endpoints, the frontend can be auto generated forms or fully customizable web applications.

 ### Project Goals
 The goal of this project is to make it easy for individuals and teams to develop and manage lightweight full stack applications in a secure manner.
 Fully configurable and secure internal web applications with minimal code is the goal.
-The applications can have an auto generated form interface or a fully customizable UI.
-The platform should provide easy integrations to enable SSO/SAML based authentication and authorization controls, audit logs and integration with secrets manager for managing credentials.
+Easy integrations to enable SSO/SAML based authentication and authorization controls, audit logs and integration with secrets manager for managing credentials are goals.

-Plugins should allow communicating with external endpoints, with application level sandboxing rules to control what each application can do.
-End-to-end automated testing should be made possible using a record-replay mechanism at the plugin boundary.

 A single developer should be able to manage the full application lifecycle, frontend and backend development, test automation and production deployment.
 Deployments should support a gitops like approach, with automatic preview environment to verify changes before making them live.